TeamMGE/GenomeBioinformaticsCourse/_episodes/42-COOI.md

 - Practice using NOTUNG
 - Practice intepreting NOTUNG output
 keypoints:
-- strict tree reconciliation is not so smart and multiple other solutions exist
+- strict tree reconciliation is very errorprone and other solutions exist with gene trees (that are generally imperfect)
 ---